Abul Hasnat Muhammad Qamaruzzaman

-Abul Hasnat Muhammad Qamaruzzaman (1926 – 3 November 1975) was a Bangladeshi politician, government minister and a leading member of the Awami League.
-A member of the Mujibnagar Government, Kamaruzzaman was murdered along with Syed Nazrul Islam, Muhammad Mansur Ali and Tajuddin Ahmed in the jail killings in Dhaka Central Jail on 3 November 1975.
+Abul Hasnat Muhammad Qamaruzzaman (26 June 1926 – 3 November 1975) was a Bangladeshi politician, government minister and one of the founding leaders of Bangladesh.
+While serving as the Home Minister to Mujibnagar Government, Qamaruzzaman was murdered along with Syed Nazrul Islam, Muhammad Mansur Ali, and Tajuddin Ahmed in the jail killings in Dhaka Central Jail on 3 November 1975 by a group of army officers on the instruction of President Mostaq.

 Early life

-Qamaruzzaman was born in 1926 in the city of Bagatipara Upazila, Natore in the province of Bengal (now in Bangladesh).
+Qamaruzzaman was born on 26 June 1926 in the city of Bagatipara Upazila, Natore, Bengal (now in Bangladesh).
 He obtained degrees in economics from the University of Calcutta in 1946, and a law degree from the Rajshahi University in 1956.
-He began practising law after his induction in the Rajshahi District bar association.
+He began practising after his induction in the Rajshahi District bar association.
 As a student, Qamaruzzaman became active in the Muslim League and worked for the Pakistan movement.

 Political career

-Kamaruzzaman joined the Awami League in 1956.
+Qamaruzzaman joined the Awami League in 1956.
 He was elected to the National Assembly of Pakistan in 1962, 1965 and again in 1970.
-He rose to national party leadership posts in the late 1960s, becoming a close ally of Mujib.
-During the Bangladesh Liberation War, Kamaruzzaman served as the minister of relief and rehabilitation in the provisional government of Bangladesh formed at Mujibnagar.
+He rose to national party leadership posts in the late 1960s.
+During the Bangladesh Liberation War, Qamaruzzaman served as the minister of relief and rehabilitation in the provisional government of Bangladesh formed at Mujibnagar.
 After the creation of Bangladesh, he won election to the national parliament from Rajshahi in 1973.
 He resigned on 18 January 1974, to serve as president of the Awami League.
-In 1975, Kamaruzzaman was appointed minister of industries and a member of the executive committee of BAKSAL.
+In 1975, Qamaruzzaman was appointed minister of industries and a member of the executive committee of BAKSAL.

 Death and legacy

-After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Qamaruzzaman was arrested by the regime of the new president Khondaker Mostaq Ahmad and imprisoned in the Dhaka Central Jail with Tajuddin Ahmed, Syed Nazrul Islam and Mansur Ali.
+After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Qamaruzzaman was arrested by the regime of the new president Khondaker Mostaq Ahmad and imprisoned in the Dhaka Central Jail with Tajuddin Ahmed, Syed Nazrul Islam, and Mansur Ali.
 These four senior Awami League politicians were killed on 3 November 1975, by army officers who were responsible for Mujib's death.
-His son, A. H. M. Khairuzzaman Liton, is a Bangladesh Awami League politician and the mayor of Rajshahi City.
+Qamaruzzaman's son, A. H. M. Khairuzzaman Liton, is an Awami League politician and the mayor of Rajshahi City.